Col-E/SimAnalyzer/README.md

 Additional features like dead code detection are also available.
 The analyzer is highly configurable so that it can be customized to your personal use case with relative ease.

+## Features

+* Highly configurable
+    * Provide custom type comparator for inheritance, required for accurate frame generation if custom types are defined in the analyzed code.
+    * Provide custom exception factory, allowing for custom handling of resolvable errors.
+    * Provide custom static-invoke factory, allowing custom defined return values of static method calls.
+    * Provide custom static-get factory, allowing custom defined values of static fields.
+* Detect dead code
+    * By default dead code is skipped entirely, resulting in `null` values for frames at the indices of instructions within dead code blocks.
+* Track instructions that contribute to values
+    * Values track the instructions that directly contribute to their value

 ## Usage

 ### Add dependency